Introduction to PostgreSQL Like

 Example #4 – String Matching a String

-Let us take a pattern without any underscore or percent sign in it and match it with a LIKE expression.
+Let us match a pattern without any underscore or percent sign in it with a LIKE expression.

 Query: